Ryan Nemeth: Independent circuit (2013–present)

 Ironman Heavymetalweight Championship, defeating Bunny the Cat by forfeit.
 He would lose the title on the same day to Taya Valkyrie.

+In 2020, Nemeth was cast in the ultimately-abandoned 4th season of the Netflix dramedy GLOW as a character named Tony Maroni.

-All Elite Wrestling (2021–present)
+All Elite Wrestling / Ring of Honor (2021–2023)

 Nemeth made his All Elite Wrestling debut on the January 27, 2021 episode of AEW Dynamite in a losing effort against Hangman Page.
 On the February 9 episode of AEW Dark, Nemeth earned his first victory in AEW when he defeated Marko Stunt establishing himself as a heel.
 The following night on Dynamite, Nemeth was defeated by Pac.
 On the February 23 episode of AEW Dark, Nemeth defeated Aaron Solo and aligned himself with Peter Avalon and Cezar Bononi.

+Nemeth made his Ring of Honor debut on the May 18, 2023 episode of Ring of Honor Wrestling, teaming with Avalon in a losing effort against the Iron Savages (Boulder and Bronson).

+On February 14, 2025, Nemeth filed a lawsuit against AEW, AEW president Tony Khan and former AEW wrestler CM Punk for assault, breach of contract, breach of implied covenant of good faith and fair dealing and intentional interference with prospective advantage.

+Total Nonstop Action Wrestling (2024–present)

+In 2024, Nemeth began making appearances in Total Nonstop Action Wrestling (TNA) as a face, which was around the same time his brother Nic Nemeth signed with the company.
+Along with TNA, Ryan also appeared alongside Nic in TNA's partner promotion New Japan Pro-Wrestling (NJPW).

+On March 14, 2025, at Sacrifice, Nic and Ryan locked themselves in the steel cage with Matt Hardy, proceeding to beat him down and cut his head open while preventing Nic and Hardy's teammates from stopping them.
+The Nemeths would then go on to win the titles from the Hardys a month later at Rebellion.

 Personal life

-Nemeth has two brothers.
-His older brother Nick is also a professional wrestler, who currently performs for WWE under the ring name Dolph Ziggler.
-His younger brother Donald was sentenced to 15 years in jail after pleading guilty to involuntary manslaughter, kidnapping, and robbery for his role in a botched robbery attempt that led to the murder of a former Marine in January 2016.
+Nemeth's older brother Nic is also a professional wrestler, who previously performed for WWE under the ring name Dolph Ziggler.